Brazil stripped of investment grade rating as crisis deepens

 Investors barred from owning junk bonds could dispose of about $20 billion in Brazilian sovereign and corporate debt after two agencies downgraded Brazil, analysts at JPMorgan Securities estimated in October.

-It marked a bitter reversal for Latin America's largest economy, seven years after a commodities-fuelled boom helped propel it to investment-grade status, feeding optimism that its economy was finally coming of age.
+It marked a bitter reversal for Latin America's largest economy, seven years after a commodities-fueled boom helped propel it to investment-grade status, feeding expectation that its economy would escape sharp cycles of boom and bust that has kept millions in poverty.

 Fitch said a deepening political crisis had restricted the government's ability to right the economy.
 Rousseff's opponents have accused her of breaking budget rules and are trying to impeach her, while key allies are threatening to bolt her coalition amid a widening bribery scandal at state-run oil company Petrobras.